guanhong-tan/AAI3001_Final_Project/README.md

 # Key Features
 Material Detection and Classification: Identifies recyclable materials such as glass, paper, cardboard, metal, and plastic.
-Web and Mobile Scanning Interface: Enables users to scan items for classification via web or mobile platforms.
 Stakeholder Focus: Designed to assist public waste collectors, recycling companies, households, government agencies, and educational institutions.
 Scalable Solution: Initially targets small items with potential to expand for larger items.